nhsuk/nhsuk-service-manual/README.md

 Used for User Testing conducted within the service manual team.

-Code pushed to a branch starting with `user-testing/` will deploy on the [user-testing environment](https://nhsuk-service-manual-user-testing-wa-dev-uks.azurewebsites.net/).
+Code pushed to a branch starting with `usertesting/` will deploy on the [usertesting environment](https://nhsuk-service-manual-usertesting-wa-dev-uks.azurewebsites.net/).

 #### Staging